frantisekstanko/english-grammar/README.md

 - **euphemism** – polite, indirect expression that replaces words and phrases considered impolite (e.g. *The software is not responsive; it's just taking a break.*)

+## Paragraph structure

+A well-structured paragraph presents one main idea, supported by sentences that enhance understanding and engagement:

+1) **topic sentence** – presents the main idea of the paragraph;
+this sentence sets the direction and tone

+2) **supporting sentences** – several sentences that elaborate on the main idea, providing details, explanations, examples, or evidence

+3) **analysis or evaluation** – connects the details to the main idea, explaining their relevance or implications

+4) **concluding sentence** – summarizes the main idea and provides a transition to the next paragraph, if necessary